Oplaner/Wspollokator/README.md

 🇬🇧

 In the _My profile_ tab the user can set their preferences: a point on the map and a distance from the point defining a region of the city, in which they are looking for roommates, as well as their attitude (negative, neutral or positive) to matters such as smoking people or pets.
-Setting the point is done by dropping a pin on the map, either in any place (manually), or in the user's current location (with a button on the bottom of the screen).
+Setting the point is done by dropping a pin on the map, either in any place (manually), or in the user's current location (with a button at the bottom of the screen).
 Before user shares their profile in search results using the master switch, it is recommended to go to the _Settings_ view and set description and avatar visible in the profile.
 The same view allows user to change their information and log out.
 The _My profile_ tab also contains an average score and ratings about the user written by other users.

 ![Screenshots 2](https://user-images.githubusercontent.com/23143311/150391083-d1206ed3-b688-4470-801b-262f2d870d81.png)